 Custodial credit risk-deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the Library's deposits may not be returned to it.
-None of the Library's deposits are exposed to custodial credit risk.
-The Library maintains one bank account at PNC Bank.
-As of June 30, 2016, the carrying amount of the Library's deposits was \$213,179 and the bank balance was \$222,619, all of which was insured by the Federal Deposit Insurance Corporation.
+The Library maintains two bank accounts at PNC Bank.
+As of June 30, 2019, the carrying amount of the Library's deposits was \$362,384, the bank balance in the checking account was \$213,177 and the bank balance in the money market account was \$178,331, all of which is insured by the Federal Deposit Insurance Corporation.